 The falls are mesmerizing.
 In fact, 3160 tons of water go over each second.
 That’s a massive amount of water, which creates a thunderous sound and blows mist into the air.
 Experience all of it up close from the safety of a sturdy ship.

-Take the funicular down to the cruise platform and don your red poncho.
+Take the funicular down to the cruise platform and don your red poncho before boarding the Hornblower.
 Then get ready for a thrilling ride as you and your new spouse get an up-close look at the beauty and strength of the falls.
 Cuddle close together as you ride and try to stay dry!